dpappas/BIOREAD_code/README.md

 # BIOREAD_code
-An implementaion of ASReader and AOAReader that we applied on BIOREAD dataset
+An implementaion of ASReader and AOAReader models (in Pytorch) that we applied on BIOREAD dataset